 Is Nuface for you?

-Nuface temporarily firms up the face and makes the skin look better (AKA your face looks lifted and firmer).
+Nuface temporarily firms up the face and makes the skin look better (AKA your face looks lifted, more radiant and firmer).
 However, the results are temporary and subtle.
+For a short time you can get a small natural facelift.

 Nuface will not make deep wrinkles disappear, the improvement will be minimum.
 People with deep wrinkles will benefit with Nuface and other devices, but the results are not going to be dramatic.

 Nuface requires diligence and time.
 It is not a onetime thing.
-If you want to see results and to sustain those results you need to follow the instructions.
+If you want to see results (a natural facelift) and to sustain those results you need to follow the instructions.

 Nuface does not require a lot of time, but for the first month, it is recommended to do it every day and it takes from 5 to 15 minutes depending on how it is used.
-There is a short and a longer protocol.
-After that, it can be used 1 to 3 times a week.
+There is a shorter and a longer protocol.
+After that, it can be used 1 to 3 times a week to maintain the natural facelift.

 If you stop using Nuface, little by little you will notice a change on the firmness of the skin, because the Nuface effects will disappear.
-Some people compare the effects of Nuface to working out, is you stop working out the results go away.
+Some people compare the effects of Nuface to working out, is you stop working out the results go away little by little.

 Is Nuface safe?

-Most reviews are positive, but there are a few bad reviews, such as people who claim that Nuface gave them some wrinkles or caused broken capillaries.
-This has not been my experience and many Youtubers after 50 use the device and recommend it.
+Most Nuface reviews are positive, but there are a few bad reviews, such as people who claim that Nuface gave them some wrinkles or caused broken capillaries.
+This has not been my experience and many Youtubers after 50 use the device, love it, and recommend it.

 To buy Nuface or not?

 Nuface is expensive, but if you can afford it, I think it is worthwhile.
 Of course it will only work if it is used as recommended.
-I am very happy with my Nuface, I think it has helped me have firmer skin.
+I am very happy with my Nuface, I think it has helped me have firmer skin I am not sure if to call it a natural facelift, but I can see the difference.

 Which Nuface to buy?

-Nuface has 2 choices, the regular Nuface or Trinity, and the mini Nuface.
+Nuface has 2 choices for face use, the regular Nuface or Trinity, and the mini Nuface.
 The difference is size, the ability to plug in other attachments, and control on power level.
 The mini is smaller and cannot accommodate other attachments and only has one level.

 The attachments for the Trinity are the Ele, which allows easy reach to certain areas of the face such as the lips corners, and browns (see picture).
 The other attachment is a red light therapy device.
 Both of them are sold separately or as a package with the Nuface Trinity.
 The cost is about $150 each.
 The package with the three of them is cheaper.